ds-wizard/guide/docs/application/projects/list/index.rst

 Project List
 ************

 In the project list, we can see a list of all projects we have access to.
-Those are the projects where we were assigned to with any role or that are visible by all other logged-in users in the :ref:`project sharing settings<sharing>`.
+Those are the projects where we were assigned with a project sharing role, projects that are visible to all logged-in users in the :ref:`project sharing settings<sharing>`, or projects available through our global :ref:`role<roles>` permissions.
 The projects are filtered to those we are explicitly assigned to by default.

 We can see projects name, label :guilabel:`Template` if the project is a template, and icon indicating sharing settings: